 Roll up the dough from the long side until you've got one long roll.
 Cut the long roll in half, then in half again, and then each of those sections into 3 pieces until you have 12 cinnamon rolls.
 Try to cut the rolls to an even thickness as this promotes even baking.
 You don't want some rolls to be overdone and others to be raw in the middle.

 Arrange the 12 pieces in the pan you've greased and nestle them into the maple syrup in the bottom.
 An arrangement of 3 rows of 4 works well in a rectangular pan.

 Cover the pan with a clean kitchen towel and set them aside to rise.
-It's a good idea to preheat your oven at this time, too (to 350 degrees Fahrenheit).
+It's a good idea to preheat your oven at this time, too.
+Set temperature to 350 degrees Fahrenheit.

-Once the rolls have risen for only 20 minutes, very lightly brush the tops with some egg wash (beat the egg and 1 tablespoon of water) and place them in the oven to bake for about 40 minutes, or until they're a nice even golden brown.
+Once the rolls have risen for 20 minutes (no longer), very lightly brush the tops with some egg wash (beat one egg with 1 tablespoon of water) and place them in the oven to bake for about 40 minutes, or until they're a nice even golden brown.

 Remove the pan from the oven and let the buns cool in the pan for about 15 minutes before cutting into them.